Search Knowledge Base by Keyword

 - Columns available

-- You can also change the number of visible rows in the table, set column visibility, export to CSV or Excel, refresh the table and search for text
+- You can also change the number of visible rows in the table, set column visibility, export to CSV or Excel, refresh the table, and search for text

 NOTE: ReadyWorks Administrators can configure rationalization setting on the Module Settings – Rationalization page.

-Unrationalize Asset
+Unrationalize Record

-- Select an asset (row) to unrationalize
+- Select a record (row) to unrationalize

 - The unrationalize button is only visible when Enable Delete has been checked under Settings – Options (top right corner of the UI)